decompil3d/lovelace-hourly-weather/README.md

 - `full` Show one icon per forecast segment.
 - `<n>` (an integer).
 Show icons every _n-th_ forecast segment (will show at least one icon per forecast span)

+> **NOTE:** If a forecast segment is not wide enough to fit an icon, the icon will not be shown.
+That means that on
+> narrow screens or with many segments, you may not see all icons.
+If that happens, consider using a larger numeric
+> value for `icon_fill` or use `single` to show one icon per forecast span.

 ## Upgrades

 ### Version 3 ➡️ 4